open-risk/openNPL/docs/source/api_docs.rst

 API Documentation
 ============================

-This page documents the current views implementing the REST endpoints of the openNPL server
+This page documents the current views implementing the REST endpoints of the openNPL server.
+The overall structure is as follows:

+* api_root (overall API root)
+* npl_api_root (npl data API root)
+    * npl_DATA_MODEL_api collections of DATA_MODEL
+    * npl_DATA_MODEL_detail instances of DATA_MODEL

 ..
-TODO:: Missing are the following: the Lease Table and the Schedule tables (Swap cashflows and Historical Repayments)

-..
-TODO:: The current implementation is a demo and only permits GET operations.
-POST operations will be added
+TODO:: Some models only implement collective views

 .. automodule:: openNPL.views